 Northland’s drought response

-Northland’s regional response to the worsening dry conditions is an absolute priority for the regional council which is supporting district councils in their efforts to manage the situation.
+Northland’s regional response to dry conditions is an absolute priority for the regional council which supports district councils in their efforts to manage the situation.

-As part of our drought response, our hydrology team is stepping-up its monitoring to gauge flow rates in critical rivers and streams.
+As part of our drought response, our hydrology team steps-up its monitoring to gauge flow rates in critical rivers and streams.
 This vital information is provided to district councils to help them make decisions about their public water supplies.

 We analyse district councils’ daily water use to help us make our own important decisions, such as issuing ‘water shortage directions’.
 These allow district councils to legally keep taking the most urgently-needed water but impose extra requirements to ensure it lasts as long as possible.

-We’re also taking part in a multi-council campaign to raise awareness of Northland’s exceptionally dry weather and the need for both locals and visitors to heed water restrictions.
+We also take part in a multi-council campaigns to raise awareness of Northland’s exceptionally dry weather and the need for both locals and visitors to heed water restrictions.

-In addition, the Northland Civil Defence Emergency Management Group is working with all four councils, emergency services, Northland DHB, the Rural Support Trust, welfare agencies, Government departments and other stakeholders to co-ordinate a region-wide response to the effects of the drought.
+In addition, the Northland Civil Defence Emergency Management Group works with all four councils, emergency services, Northland DHB, the Rural Support Trust, welfare agencies, Government departments and other stakeholders to co-ordinate a region-wide response to the effects of drought.